Characters are collections of traits that define their abilities and personality:

 Use when: Observation from heights, architectural knowledge, or patient watching

-Shapeshifters with enhanced senses and monthly complications
+Shapeshifters with enhanced senses and monthly complications.
+Can smell lies.
+Struggle with dual nature.

-Skilled surgeons with a unique approach to body parts
+Skilled surgeons with a unique approach to body parts — all sourced, kept fresh, frequently replaced.
+Appear exactly when needed.
+Traditional lisp.

 In Discworld Adventures, there are no special rules for combat.
 While violence and conflict are commonplace in Ankh-Morpork, combat is never the point of the story.
 All conflicts are resolved using the standard test system.